collective/collective.developermanual/source/tutorials/buildout/index.rst

 <https://github.com/plone/Installers-UnifiedInstaller/blob/master/buildout_templates/base.cfg>`_.
 A single buildout can grow to do quite a lot, but a buildout also need only be complex as what it's being used to do.
-This document aims to help the reader understand the core concepts of buildout starting with the simplest possible buildout and working through increasingly complex buildouts.
+This document aims to help the reader understand the core concepts of Buildout starting with the simplest possible buildout and working through increasingly complex buildouts.
 At the end, the reader should be able to walk up to an existing complex buildout and understand what it does.